HiPP vs Holle Formula

 You really have to think about some of the choices you need to make.
 When it comes to baby formula, which one is better?

 Not only are you making the decision to feed your baby organic baby formula, but you are also choosing from the top European baby food companies.
-You want natural goodness that meets or exceeds high organic food standards, even higher than those regulated by the USDA.
+You want natural goodness that meets or exceeds organic food standards.
 Hipp formula and Holle formula are two strong contenders for your baby's nutritional needs.

 So what will make your decision easier?
 Knowledge is key when you have to make a choice.
 There are consumer reviews and advertising, but the most important part of a search is the number of facts you gather.